-Bringing more than a decade of litigation experience to Motley Rice's aviation team, Jim Brauchle represents victims of aviation disasters and their families, as well as victims of passenger rights violations, in cases against the airline industry.
-He has extensive courtroom experience that includes both bench and jury trials and has handled civil, domestic, and criminal defense cases from pre-trial practice through trial, post-trial motions and appeals.
-A former U.S. Air Force navigator, Jim brings years of flying experience, leadership skills and knowledge of the aviation industry to his litigation work.
+Jim represents victims of aviation disasters and passenger rights violations in cases against the airline industry.
+With more than a decade of courtroom experience that includes both bench and jury trials, Jim has handled civil, domestic, and criminal defense cases from pre-trial practice through trial, post-trial motions and appeals.
 He not only works closely with clients and co-counsel but also with pilots, engineers and experts in such areas as wreckage inspection and flight reconstruction.

 An advocate for the rights of the traveling public, Jim took passenger rights case, Amanda Tuxworth v.
 Delta Air Lines, Inc., to trial and, after a hung jury that was nine to one in his client’s favor, used his negotiation skills to resolve the case in mediation prior to a re-trial.
 In another passenger rights case alleging negligence, breach of contract and negligent misrepresentation, Sandie Mallard v.
 Airtran Airways, Inc., he played a central role in achieving a confidential settlement.
 The U.S. District Court for the Southern District of Florida ruled in favor of his client in Chris Turner v.
 Ramo, LLC, a case involving the crash of an international charter flight.
 This ruling was upheld by the U.S. Eleventh Circuit Court of Appeals in February 2012.
 Jim also represented numerous families of those who lost their lives in the 2009 Continental Airlines/Colgan Air Flight 3407 crash, which took the lives of all 49 passengers and crew, as well as one person on the ground.